Skip to contents

 When to Use Bar Charts

-Use create_bar() when: - Comparing categories across groups - Showing side-by-side comparisons - Displaying survey responses by demographics - You want grouped/clustered bars
+Use viz_bar() when: - Comparing categories across groups - Showing side-by-side comparisons - Displaying survey responses by demographics - You want grouped/clustered bars - Showing means with error bars (SD, SE, or CI)

-Use create_stackedbar() when: - Showing composition (parts of a whole) - Displaying Likert scale responses - Emphasizing proportions within categories
+Use viz_stackedbar() when: - Showing composition (parts of a whole) - Displaying Likert scale responses - Emphasizing proportions within categories

-Use create_histogram() when: - Showing distributions of continuous variables - Displaying frequency distributions - Analyzing data spread and shape
+Use viz_histogram() when: - Showing distributions of continuous variables - Displaying frequency distributions - Analyzing data spread and shape

-Use create_timeline() when: - Showing changes over time - Displaying trends - Comparing time series
+Use viz_timeline() when: - Showing changes over time - Displaying trends - Comparing time series

 1. Use horizontal bars for long labels - Much more readable